If you want to build an iPhone app in 2023 you have plenty of options.

-One thing that you should be aware of before you start is that XCode is easiest to use if you have a Mac or a Linux device.
+One thing that you should be aware of before you start is that XCode is the easiest to use if you have an Apple computer or a Linux device.
 If you have a Windows PC, you will have to access a third-party service that allows you to use a Mac remotely or attempts to run a virtual Mac or your PC.

 You can read more about the best virtual Mac software in this article by Tech Radar.

 The final way to create an iPhone app is to pay a developer to do so.
 You’ll need to work with an expert to finalize the plan for your app and then actually put it into practice.